 - the cost to restore or replace data and software destroyed or stolen in a breach

-- the price of a ransom demand, if paid
+- the cost of a ransom demand, if paid

-- the cost of notifying all necessary parties, including customers, if PII or ePHI is compromised
+- the cost of notifying all necessary parties, including customers, if personally identifiable information (PII) or electronic protected health information (ePHI) is compromised

 - the cost of crisis management to deal with the media/public fallout from a security breach

-Third-party coverage involves the expense of legal action taken against you as a result of a breach.
-This could be by customers or by other businesses whose data is compromised.
+Third-party coverage involves the cost of any legal action taken against you as a result of a breach.
+This could be by customers or business partners whose data is compromised.
 Third-party cyber insurance can cover:

 - claims for failure to fulfill a contract due to system downtime or lost data

 - claims of defamation, invasion of privacy, or copyright infringement as a result of exposed data

 - settlements or damages owed to injured parties